The Camera in Her Hands: How Women Redefined Nude Art Photography

 From the "New Mothers" series (1994) by Rineke Dijkstra

-The Contemporary Vanguard: Intersectionality and Global Perspectives
+The Contemporary Vanguard: Intersectional and Global Perspectives

 Zanele Muholi (1972–present): Visual Activism and the Black Queer Body